EFTEC/PdoOne/README.md

 In a nutshell:

-* Every major version means that it breaks something.
+* Every major version means that it could break old code.
 I.e. 1.0 -> 2.0
 * Every minor version means that it adds a new functionality i.e. 1.5 -> 1.6 (new methods)
 * Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

 * 2.7 2021-01-10
   * Many changes, compatibility with PHP 8.0
   * Fixed a bug with cache where it keeps the cache of previous runs.
+  * Note: $PdoOne->useCache considers = false (no cache) and everything else as use cache.
+Nulls are not allowed.
   * Note: Previous generated code must be rebuild it again.

 * 2.6.3 2020-10-16